 While hygiene cleanings can help clear your smile of plaque and bacteria, these visits only occur every six months or so.
-In the meantime, it’s up to you to take care of your smile when you’re at home.
-Garner good habits in between appointments, and guide other members of your family to do the same.
+Between visits to our Encinitas dentist, it’s up to you to take care of your smile.
+Learning good habits in between appointments, and guide other members of your family to do the same.
 We have some tips to help bolster your arsenal of top-notch dental care.

 The Tools You Need